Crystal Lake residents find relief from food allergies in “good” bacteria

 Promising treatments, thanks to good bacteria

 Drs.
-Noga Askenazi, Eugenia Hahn, and Dipika Patel are at the leading edge of treatments, including the latest promising research to harness a specific type of good bacteria, Clostridia, in the production of a new probiotic.
+Noga Askenazi, and Eugenia Hahn are at the leading edge of treatments, including the latest promising research to harness a specific type of good bacteria, Clostridia, in the production of a new probiotic.

 A team led by University of Chicago researchers found Clostridia signals the production of natural antibiotics that prevent food allergens from entering our bloodstream.
 Its unique protective function may also be used to prevent food allergies – by setting off a protective response.